TrainerDex/terms-of-service/README.md

 We use several terms in this document which could be considered ambiguous so I would like to clear these up:
- * the Website - any website hosted on the trainerdex.co.uk domain or any subdomains thereof
+ * the Website - any website hosted on the trainerdex.app domain or any subdomains thereof
  * the Discord Bot - Our official bot instance, TrainerDex#8522, on Discord, or any third party instances that may or may not launch in the future.

 By signing up to TrainerDex through any of the various methods such as; the Website, the Discord Bot or any of our other apps, present and future, you are agreeing to these Terms of Service.
 These terms of service are subject to change at any time.